Euclid preparation: LXXXVII. Non-Gaussianity of 2-point statistics likelihood: Precise analysis of the matter power spectrum distribution: Introduction

-Since the main scope of the present paper is to understand the mechanisms possibly producing a non-Gaussian behavior of the distribution of the estimated power spectrum, we focus on the matter field.
-In GB-2025 we use more realistic mock galaxy catalogues to study the skewness of the galaxy power spectrum.

-Finally, note that this work does not aim at studying the non-Gaussianity of the likelihood arising from the estimation of a covariance matrix with a low number of realisations \citep{Sellentin16, Percival22}.
+Since the main scope of the present paper is to understand the mechanisms possibly producing a non-Gaussian behaviour of the distribution of the estimated power spectrum, we focus on the matter field.
+In GB-2025, we use more realistic mock galaxy catalogues to study the skewness of the galaxy power spectrum.
+Finally, we note that this work does not aim to study the non-Gaussianity of the likelihood arising from the estimation of a covariance matrix with a low number of realisations \citep{Sellentin16, Percival22}.

 The paper is structured as follows.
 In Sect. \ref{sect:theory} we present our analytical framework to study the distribution of the power spectrum.
-In Sect. \ref{sect:simu} we describe the simulation sets we constructed with \covmos~and introduce the estimators we apply on them.
+In Sect. \ref{sect:simu} we describe the simulation sets we constructed with \covmos~and introduce the estimators we applied on them.
 In Sect. \ref{sect:measure} we study the estimated distribution of the power spectrum under various scenarios.
 In Sect. \ref{sect:single_mode} we study the distribution of individual Fourier modes.
-We finally conclude in Sect. \ref{sect:conclu}.
+Finally, we conclude in Sect. \ref{sect:conclu}.